audi0786/Max_Daily_Energy_Predictions_Project/README.md

 ![awesome](https://github.com/audi0786/Max_Daily_Energy_Predictions_Project/blob/main/Images/day_Vs_month_relationship.png)

-### Another anamoly in data is that weekend mean-max consumption dips in February whereas for weekdays it dips in March
+### Another anamoly in data is that weekend max consumption dips in February whereas for weekdays it dips in March.
+This indicates consumers on a aggregate are behaving differently over teh weekeneds either in January or February.
+Our stakeholders should definitely inspect this further and this abberations can increase or decrease in 2022!!

-### The second change of trend for both weekend(0,6) and weekdays(0-4) is simultaneously in August where it breaks the increasing trend.